 As with any Pacer program or run, all you need is a water bottle and some comfortable running shoes.
 We also recommend a sports watch or phone with a run tracker app (loads of Pacers are on Strava or Garmin), but it is by no means required.

 In order to get the most out of your training, we have these recommendations to keep you motivated and enjoying your workouts:

 - Always consult your healthcare provider before beginning any exercise program.

 - Find a partner for your workouts.
-You and your partner can keep one another motivated and take your mind off the hard work.
-Use the club’s Facebook page to help find running partners in advance.
+One of your fellow Pacers might be the perfect candidate.
+You’ll keep one another motivated and take your mind off the hard work!
+Use the club Facebook page to find and stay in touch with running partners.

 - Follow the rules of the road.